Find Trade Colleges

 The average tuition and fees for an out-of-state undergraduate student at Middle Georgia State University are $12,448 a year.
 The average amount in student loans that air transport majors at Middle Georgia State University take out while working on their Bachelor's Degree is $20,601.
 This translates to an average monthly loan payment of $263, based on a 10-year repayment plan.

-Liberty University undergraduate students pay an average of $16,203 in tuition and fees each year.
+Out-of-state tuition fees for undergraduate students at Liberty University are $16,203 per year.
 The average amount in student loans that air transport majors at Liberty University take out while working on their Bachelor's Degree is $21,756.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $1,093.

 Read full report on Air Transportation at Liberty University

-Louisiana Tech undergraduate students pay an average of $16,806 in tuition and fees each year.
+The average tuition and fees for an out-of-state undergraduate student at Louisiana Tech are $16,806 a year.
 After completing their Bachelor's Degree, air transport graduates from Louisiana Tech carry an average student debtload of $21,900.

-Everglades University landed the #6 spot in the 2023 rankings for the best value bachelor’s degree air transportation programs.
+Everglades University ranked #6 on this year’s Best Value Air Transportation Bachelor’s Degree Schools in the Southeast Region list.
 Everglades U is a small private not-for-profit school located in the city of Boca Raton.

-Everglades U undergraduate students pay an average of $20,000 in tuition and fees each year.
+Out-of-state tuition fees for undergraduate students at Everglades U are $20,000 per year.
 After completing their Bachelor's Degree, air transport graduates from Everglades U carry an average student debtload of $35,395.

-Embry-Riddle Aeronautical University - Daytona Beach landed the #7 spot in the 2023 rankings for the best value bachelor’s degree air transportation programs.
-Embry-Riddle Daytona Beach is a large private not-for-profit school located in the small city of Daytona Beach.
+Embry-Riddle Aeronautical University - Daytona Beach did quite well in this year’s ranking of the best places for air transportation students to get a bachelor’s degree.
+It came in at #7 on the list.
+Embry-Riddle Daytona Beach is a fairly large private not-for-profit school located in the city of Daytona Beach.

-Embry-Riddle Daytona Beach undergraduate students pay an average of $40,564 in tuition and fees each year.
+Out-of-state tuition fees for undergraduate students at Embry-Riddle Daytona Beach are $40,564 per year.
 Air Transport majors at Embry-Riddle Daytona Beach take out an average of $23,320 in student loans while working on their Bachelor's Degree.
 This translates to an average monthly loan payment of $1,220, based on a 10-year repayment plan.

-Embry-Riddle Daytona Beach also claimed a spot on our Best Air Transportation Bachelor’s Degree Trade Schools in the Southeast Region list.
-It’s in the top 5% of all schools in this category.
+On top of its placing in our value ranking, Embry-Riddle Daytona Beach also did well on our Best Air Transportation Bachelor’s Degree Trade Schools in the Southeast Region list.
+It’s in the top 5% of all schools reviewed in this analysis.

 Full Air Transportation at Embry-Riddle Aeronautical University - Daytona Beach Report